lance13c/web-lego-car/README.md

 ### Setup config files

-**Note this only works your computer has a public url.
+**Note this only works if your computer has a public url.
 If it does not, the server will still run but will throw errors when trying to make the REST calls.**

 Find the project folder.

     cd C:/users/you/folder/path/web-lego-car/

-Got into **config.js**
+Go into **config.js**

     nano C:/users/you/folder/path/web-lego-car/src/webapp/js/config.js